-- In the C++ API, GXF Receiver and Transmitter components (such as DoubleBufferReceiver and DoubleBufferTransmitter) are considered as input and output ports of the Operator so we register the inputs/outputs of the Operator with input<T> and output<T> functions (where T is the data type of the port). - the pure GXF that does the job, Schedul- Compared to application same the ingTerm of an Entity in the GXFApplication YAML are specified as Conditions holoscan::MessageAvailableCondition the input/output ports (e.g., holoscan::DownstreamMessageAffordableCondition).
+- In the C++ API, GXF Receiver and Transmitter components (such as DoubleBufferReceiver and DoubleBufferTransmitter) are considered as input and output ports of the Operator so we register the inputs/outputs of the Operator with input<T> and output<T> functions (where T is the data type of the port). - Compared to the pure GXF application that does the same job, the SchedulingTerm of an Entity in the GXF Application YAML are specified as Conditions on the input/output ports (e.g., holoscan::MessageAvailableCondition and holoscan::DownstreamMessageAffordableCondition).